Pilot project: Dockless self-serve unregistered vehicles (DSUV)

 Dockless self-serve unregistered vehicles are popping up in different cities across the world.

 What is a dockless self-serve unregistered vehicle (DSUV)?

-- A DSUV is an electric or non-electric bike or scooter, or any other motorized or non-motorized mode of transportation with an electric motor under 500 watts.
+- A DSUV is an electric or non-electric bike, or any other motorized or non-motorized mode of transportation with an electric motor under 500 watts.

 - A locking device allows users to park these vehicles without docking them, or to attach them to a bike rack if the vehicle has an integrated attachment device (such as a padlock).

 The city would like to encourage other forms of transportation besides personal vehicles and has adopted a by-law around the arrival of DSUVs, which provide an alternative method to public transportation while reducing the pressure of cars.